-In accordance with GASB Statement No. 68, this schedule has been prepared prospectively as the above information for the preceding years is not readily available.
-This schedule will accumulate each year until sufficient information to present a ten-year trend is available.
+In accordance with GASB Statement No. 68, this schedule has been prepared prospectively as the above information for the preceding years is schedule will accumulate each year until sufficient information to present a ten-year trend is available.

-WEST CHESTER AREA SCHOOL DISTRICT REQUIRED SUPPLEMENTARY INFORMATION SCHEDULE OF DISTRICT PENSION CONTRIBUTIONS -Pennsylvania Public Schools Employees' Retirement System (PSERS)
+WEST CHESTER AREA SCHOOL DISTRICT REQUIRED SUPPLEMENTARY INFORMATION SCHEDULE OF DISTRICT PENSION CONTRIBUTIONS Pennsylvania Public Schools Employees' Retirement System (PSERS)